tlsfuzzer/tlsfuzzer/CONTRIBUTING.md

   issue yourself_.
 GitHub will do that automatically once the issue is merged.
   * in general, fill up the questionnaire that github automatically adds to pull request
 * Wait for automatic checks to pass.
-Travis-ci check is mandatory, pull requests which fail it will not be merged.
+CI checks are mandatory, pull requests which fail it will not be merged.
 Coveralls and LGTM failures are not blocking but may require explanation.
 Going to codeclimate